 Bored Spring is an intermittent anthropogenic spring located in a small tributary of Pacific Canyon, immediately east of Arizona Highway 177 in the Queen Creek basin.
 Water seeps from the alluvium downslope from a diabase rock quarry.
-An area approximately 66 feet long by 16 feet wide is excavated below the seep, leading to a cement cattle trough that is plumbed into the spring.
+An area approximately 20 meters long by 5 meters wide is excavated below the seep, leading to a cement cattle trough that is plumbed into the spring.
 Historical records indicate that a well was drilled near this location and completed in diabase.
 Although this well has not been found, artesian flow from this well, or what remains of it, may represent a source of this spring.

 Photograph A-3.
-Bored Spring view of cement trough and overflow.
-AZ Highway 177 visible in background, May 2017
+Bored Spring View of Cement Trough and Overflow.
+AZ Highway 177 Visible in Background, May 2017

 Riparian plant species observed at Bored Spring are cattail, yellow monkey flower, and Goodding's willow.
-Other plant species observed include: canyon ragweed, desert broom, yellow clover, and blue paloverde.
+Other plant species observed include canyon ragweed, desert broom, yellow clover, and blue paloverde.
 Signs of javelina and mule deer have also been observed.

 Photograph A-4.
-Bored spring discharge from excavated site below diabase rock quarry, 2017
+Bored Spring Discharge from Excavated Site Below Diabase Rock Quarry, 2017